OlssonDev/olssondev.github.io/_posts/2023-02-19-UnderstandingWhyCastsCanBeExpensive.md

 UAssetManager::GetStreamableManager().RequestAsyncLoad(MySoftClassPointer.ToSoftObjectPath(), FStreamableDelegate::CreateUObject(this, &ThisClass::OnSoftPointerLoaded));
 ```

-However, the class will unload eventually, if they're not kept as a hard reference after they've been loaded.
+Since the soft references act like weak pointers once loaded, the class will unload eventually.
+So if you want to keep an asset loaded, you need to store it as a hard reference.

 For example, I load my static mesh and set it on my **Static Mesh Component**, which holds a hard reference to the static mesh it displays so it won't be unloaded.